gracelang/language/languageSpec/spec.md

         // match against the value of an expression - requires parenthesis

     { a → print("did not match") }
-        // match against the empty type annotation; matches anything, and binds to `a`
+        // match against the empty type annotation; matches any object, and binds it to `a`.
+        // This is not useful in combiation with other case matching blocks

 # Exceptions